Wabinab/xenoblade-chronicles-2/src/20_bana.md

 "_Nia..._"

-> (===Done End===)

 ---

-Hardhaigh palace, where Niall held court meetings, and where he met Mòrag the last time she went out for the Aegis and returned to report to him.
-It felt so empty now.
-So alone.
-He used to be by my side, someone to speak to, someone to accompany one.
-Now... it's only him...

-"You shouldn't be up."
-He lips went up a little.
-He turned around and found Mòrag there.
-"It's only been one day...
+Mòrag found him standing alone in his palace, so lonely.
+Aegaeon used to be by his side, accompanying him; but now, there was nobody left.
+The room was big, but it felt so empty.
+"You shouldn't be up.
+It's only been one day...
 Please don't strain yourself."

-He looked at the table, commented laughingly, "Half a day off, and look at all this- **paperwork!** I sweeear, it's like they don't want me to **sleep** at all!"
+His lips went up a little; nice to have someone sincerely caring for him.
+He urged at the table, tried to laugh off all the hard work in life, "Half a day off, and look at all this- **paperwork!** I sweeear, it's like they don't want me to **sleep** at all!"

 "**Majesty...**" But your health is more important...

-"Special Inquisitor.
+He suddenly spoke seriously, "Special Inquisitor.
 I hereby issue you new orders.
 It is **my** wish- that you travel with the Aegis- as an emissary of the Empire.
 Guard her- and defend her against her enemies until she reaches Tantal."

 "Guard... the Aegis?"

 "I've already discussed it with His Eminence."

 "Forgive me.
 Your Majesty, I cannot accept."
-Not while you need me to protect you, with no Aegaeon by your side.
+Not while you need someone by your side.
+Not after Aegaeon had returned to his core.
 "Just think about what happened yesterday!
 It would be sheer foolishness for me to leave your side!"

 "Is that so?"
+He questioned her assumptions.

 "Huh?"

 "I can see it in your eyes. **It's clear** that the Aegis... or rather, that boy, has made a great impression on you."

-"That's not...
+She tried to deny, or rather, she permit herself not, "That's not...
 I am your... **Special Inquisitor.
 Ensuring Your Majesty's safety** is my only concern. **To abandon that duty** and go traveling..."
-How could she give herself permission?

-He looked to the table, and Mòrag followed glance, saw the unlit crystal on the table, asked, "Is this...
+He looked away at the table.
+Sensing his lost of attention, she followed glance, and only then did she saw the unlit crystal put beside the paperwork.
+"Is this...
 Aegaeon's?"

 "A Driver who cannot even protect himself is no Driver at all.
 Yesterday's events... have made me... **keenly** aware- that I have no aptitude for it.
 It'll be of more use in your hands."
+He made up his mind.

 "_Majesty..._" Then who's gonna protect you?

-"_The world, is changing, Mòrag._ I trust you more than anyone- to lend that boy the wisdom and strength he will need."
+"_The world- is changing, Mòrag._ I trust you more than anyone- to lend that boy the wisdom and strength he will need."

 "_Urgh hurrrh..._" She can't deny that.

 "I miss it, you know.
 Lake Yewtle, in Gormott."
-He closed his eyes to reminisce the past.
+He closed his eyes, as if traveled back into the past.
+The cool weather, the slightly cold water, the breezes that rustled the leaves, the scent of the flora, cool and refreshing.

-"What?"
+She was taken aback, "What?"

 "Remember when the two of us would shake off the servants... and go swimming there?"